 When you have finished editing all the translations files you should now save them as .PO and .MO files and ensure they are saved or uploaded in the languages folder of your theme.
 It is very crucial to ensure that both files are saved and uploaded to the languages folder for successful theme translation.

 You should also ensure these files are named well according to the language code.
-After saving these files we now ready to enable the translation by editing the wp-config.php file in the WordPress installation to complete the translation.
+After saving these files we are now ready to enable the translation by editing the wp-config.php file in the WordPress installation to complete the translation.
 If your site is live you should use the FTP to locate the wp-config.php file and edit it.
-Ideally on a live site the file will be found inside the public_html/site directory path.
+Ideally, on a live site, the file will be found inside the public_html/site directory path.